VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 - on-turn agency is the main problem.
     - Tactician should benefit from having allies around, but shouldn't need them for disruption-type abilities
 - Tactician is ultimately a dedicated manipulator support, so any new features should further that ideal

+### (Musing) Plot the Course - 1 [New]

+When an ally within 60 feet of you moves, you can use your reaction to increase their speed by 5 feet this turn, during which time they are not slowed by _Difficult Terrain_.

+### (Musing) Survey the Terrain - 7 [New]

+> **Note**: _extremely_ powerful, but might feel more like destiny than tactics, and doesn't offer on-turn agency

+You are adept at surveying the battlefield and picking up on details others may have missed.

+When Initiative is rolled and you are not Surprised, select a number of 5-foot squares on the ground that you can see, up to your Intelligence modifier.
+These squares cannot touch one another, even diagonally.

+These squares become difficult terrain.
+The DM should incorporate minor changes to the scene's description that would cause the difficult terrain spotted by the Tactician, as if it had always been there.
+For example, if a square was directly inside a door, the DM might narrate that the entryway was muddy from a storm earlier in the day.

+### (Prototype) Demoralizing Strike - 11 [New]

+> **Note**: this isn't _bad_, but it's clunky, and it somewhat breaks the theming of a battlefield commander.
+I'd rather there be some other buff on-assist.

+Starting at 11th level, when a creature dies while afflicted with _Rallying Mark_ or _Tactical Insight_, the first time you hit on your following turn, the attack deals additional Psychic damage equal to 2 rolls of your _Leadership Die_.

+### (Musing) Battle Formation - 11 [New]

+> **Note**: _extremely_ strong, but disliked due to lack of personal agency and clunky to remember.

+At the start of each of your turns, select a Battle Formation to apply to your allies that round.

+- **Maneuver**: the speed of your allies increases by 10.
+- **Conquer**: allies have a +1 bonus to hit.
+- **Defend**: allies have a +1 bonus to AC.

+### (Musing) Dragon's Vision - 15 [New]

+> **Note**: This is mostly a ribbon in practice.
+I'd love something that punches through fog clouds, but that's pretty much automatically magical, and this is a muggle (sub)class.

+You are adept at monitoring the battlefield even when it becomes difficult.
+You no longer suffer disadvantage on Wisdom (Perception) checks due to _Light Obscurement_.